ObjectModules/deploy/Mapping.md

 ##Nonpattern Word (isogram)

-Having make a research on what people has do a similar with our concept, we found this on _<a href="https://en.wikipedia.org/wiki/Isogram" target="_blank">isogram</a>_ which is a word that doesn't contain any repeating letters.
+Having made a research on what people has do a similar with our concept, we found this on _<a href="https://en.wikipedia.org/wiki/Isogram" target="_blank">isogram</a>_ which is a word that doesn't contain any repeating letters.
 The word of `isogram` it self is a good sample.
 You will not find any repeating on it.
 So all of them is unique.

 Luckily we found also that Google has made a single function using this word, this function is used worldwide since many years on their JavaScript Snippet called <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced" target="_blank">Advanced Configuration - Web Tracking (analytics.js)</a>.